Billy Ray Smith Jr.

-Billy Ray Smith Jr. (born August 10, 1961) is an American former professional football player who was a linebacker in the National Football League (NFL) for ten seasons during the 1980s and 1990s.
-He played college football for the Arkansas Razorbacks, and was twice recognized as a unanimous All-American.
-Smith was selected in the first round of the 1983 NFL draft, and played professionally for the NFL's San Diego Chargers.
+Billy Ray Smith Jr. (August 10, 1961 – July 29, 2026) was an American professional football player who was a linebacker for 10 seasons with the San Diego Chargers of the National Football League (NFL) from 1983 to 1992.
+He played college football for the Arkansas Razorbacks and was inducted into the College Football Hall of Fame.

+A two-time unanimous All-American selection with Arkansas, Smith was selected by the Chargers with the fifth overall pick of the 1983 NFL draft.
+He was named to the Chargers 50th Anniversary Team.
+After his football career, he became a broadcaster in San Diego and also worked for Fox Sports Net.

 Early life

-Smith was born in Fayetteville, Arkansas, and grew up in Plano, Texas.
-He is the son of Billy Ray Smith Sr., who also played at Arkansas and in the NFL.
-He attended Plano Senior High School, and was a 2005 Plano Texas Hall of Honor inductee.
-In 1977, Smith helped Plano Senior High School win the Texas Class 4A state championship in front of a state record crowd just shy of 50,000 at Texas Stadium, a record that stands today.
+Smith was born in Fayetteville, Arkansas, on August 10, 1961.
+His father, Billy Ray Smith Sr., also played collegiately for Arkansas before 13 seasons as a defensive lineman in the NFL.
+Smith Jr. grew up in Plano, Texas, where he attended Plano Senior High School.
+In 1977, he helped them win the Texas Class 4A state championship in front of a state high school record crowd of 49,953 at Texas Stadium.
+He was inducted into the Texas High School Football Hall of Fame in 1989.

 College career

-At the University of Arkansas, Smith was a two-time unanimous All-American selection, earning the honors in 1981 and 1982.

-In 1982, he served as team captain, leading Arkansas to a 9–2–1 record and a victory over Florida in the Bluebonnet Bowl.
-He finished his career with 299 total tackles and still holds the Arkansas record for career tackles for loss, with 63.
+At the University of Arkansas, Smith began his career under head coach Lou Holtz as a defensive tackle.
+He became a standup defensive end in his last two seasons, earning unanimous All-American selections in 1981 and 1982.
+He was a captain of their 1982 team that went 9–2–1 and defeated Florida in the Bluebonnet Bowl.
+He finished his career with 299 total tackles and set a school career record for tackles for loss with 63.

-He was a member of the Arkansas All-Decade Team and, in 1993, was voted into the Arkansas All-Century Team.
-Later, he was inducted into both the Arkansas State Hall of Fame (1995), and the Razorback Hall of Honor.
+Smith was a member of the Arkansas All-Decade Team and Arkansas All-Century Team.
+He was also inducted into both the Arkansas Sports Hall of Fame and Razorback Hall of Honor.
 Smith was inducted into the College Football Hall of Fame in 2000.